scottenriquez/azure-devops-aws-lambda-ci-cd/README.md

   }
 }
 ```
-With this file in hand, creating or updating the infrastructure can be done via the command line using the AWS CLI.
+With this file in hand, creating and/or updating the infrastructure can be done via the command line using the AWS CLI.
 After generating an access key and secret key, the CLI can be installed and configured with a few commands.
 Note that I have specified the commands for Ubuntu (apt-get package manager) since that's the virtual machine image that was specified in the Azure Pipelines YAML.
 ```shell script
 sudo apt-get install awscli
 aws configure set aws_access_key_id $(AWS_ACCESS_KEY_ID)